bernie-skipole/remscope/docs/index.md

 source buildserver

-When this is done, run a python program to install Python modules
+When this is done, it should run an nginx web server, from your browser call the VPS ip address and you should get the default nginx page.

+## Load python modules

+Still in the remscope directory of the VPS, but not with root permissions, as the buildserver script should have dropped root, run a python program to install Python modules, this will create another directory, rsenv in the ubuntu home directory:

 python3 loadpymodules.py